Instant Pot Hoppin’ John

 • Pour the black-eyed peas into the Instant Pot.
 Add the chicken broth.

-• Add the teaspoons of salt.
+• Add the salt.
 Replace the lid and seal.
 Set the Instant Pot to MANUAL, then set the time to 0 minutes.

 • Let the pressure from the beans release naturally.
 This should take about 15 minutes.
 You do not need to drain the beans.

-• Add the ham hock (or whatever protein you are using) along with the celery, onion, garlic, Cajun seasoning and bay leaves.
+• Add the ham hock (or whatever protein you are using) along with the celery, onion, green bell pepper, garlic, Cajun seasoning and bay leaves.
 Stir everything until combined.

-• To cook the rice, place a 3-inch tall trivet into the pot, over the black-eyed peas mixture.
+• To cook the rice, place a 3-inch tall trivet fitted with a foil sling into the pot, over the black-eyed peas mixture.
 Set an oven safe bowl on top of the trivet.

 • Add the rice to the oven-safe bowl.
-Add ¾ cup of water or chicken stock per one cup of rice.
+Add 1 ¾ cups of water or chicken stock per one cup of rice.
 Season the rice with salt to taste.

 • Replace the lid and seal the pot.
 Set the pot to MANUAL pressure, then set the timer for 30 minutes.
 Afterwards, let the pressure release naturally, about 15-20 minutes.
 Once the pressure has released and you’ve removed the lid, carefully lift the oven safe bowl and the trivet out of the pot and set aside.
 Remove the bowl of rice from the trivet and fluff the rice with a fork.